-1) What age can you take Traffic Education?
+1) What age can you start private lessons?

-A) The new driver must be 14 1/2 when then course begins.
+A) The new driver must be at least 14 1/2 and possess a learners license.

-2) When can a student register for a session?
+2) When can a new schedule a private lesson?

 3) What is the fee and when is it due?